kafkanetes/minikan/README.md

 - contain the "docker build" commands to produce images (as discussed above)
 - finally, with '--push' option there would be also a command that will try to upload the newest files in order to update content of the respective dockerhub.com repository.

+Dockerization will produces the following images:

+ - "builder" kafkanetes/minikan-buidler
+ - "base" kafkanetes/minikan-base
+ - "zk" kafkanetes/minikan-zk
+ - "kafka" kafkanetes/minikan-kafka

+FOr most cases the first two can be skipped if you want to explicitly re-run only particualr steps:

+	python dockerize.py zk | bash
+	python dockerize.py kafka | bash
+	python dockerize.py base zk kafka | bash

-If you are fine with the produced script, you can feed to the bash input pipe:
+If you are fine with the produced script, you can feed to the bash input pipe (optionally adding --push):

 	python dockerize.py --push | bash